TownesZhou/InGram/README.md

 where `[experiment_name]` is the experiment name specified by `--exp` argument, `[dataset_name]` is the name of the dataset specified by `--data_name` argument, and `[hash]` is the hash of the hyperparameters.
 The hash is created using the `hashlib` library and is the first 8 characters of the SHA-256 hash of the hyperparameters.

 See `train.py` for modification details.

-## Early stop and save best model checkpoints during training

-During trainin, we monitor the `mrr_ent` metric (entity MRR) on the validation set and save the model checkpoint with the best `mrr_ent` metric.
-The best model checkpoint is named `best.ckpt` and is saved in the same folder as the other episodic model checkpoints.

-We also stop training if the `mrr_ent` metric does not improve for 10 epochs.

-## Specify random seed

-Allow specify random seed of the experiment in the command line with the argument `--seed`.

-See `my_parser.py` for modification details.

 ## Fix divide-by-zero error which may cause NaN values